zstata/cs1666_organization/teams/SpeedRun.md

 ## General Milestones

 * Create a unique, standalone level each time players start a race in the game
-* Obstacles will include at least springtraps that launch players up, rolling/bouncing rocks that knock players around, and slippery terrain that have varying levels of friction.
+* Obstacles will include springtraps that launch players up, rolling/bouncing rocks that knock players around, and slippery terrain that have varying levels of friction.
 Moving platforms will also exist of course.
 * Allow for multiple players (2-4?) to play and interact with each other at the same time
 * Create responsive platformer movement (arrow keys and WASD) that is affected by physical interactions with the course and other players
 ...